When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

-At the end of the survey, \participants were asked to rate their trust in and the usefulness of the model using a 5-point Likert scale \cite{likert1932technique}.
-They were also asked to rate their background in probability and machine learning on the following scale -- ``No understanding or little understanding'', ``Some understanding", and ``Strong understanding".
-In addition, participants were also asked to rate their familiarity with machine learning by choosing one of the following options -- ``No understanding or little understanding'', ``Worked with it a few times'', ``Worked with it many times or on a larger project". \Participants were also asked if they ever lived in off-campus housing in Cambridge, MA or surrounding areas.
-The response to this question conveys \participants domain expertise in Cambridge rental listings, since people who have lived off campus in the Cambridge area are more likely to be familiar with apartment rental prices in the area than those who have not.
+At the end of the survey, \participants were asked to rate their trust in and the usefulness of the model using a 5-point Likert scale \citep{likert1932technique}.
+They were also asked to rate their familiarity with ML by choosing one of the following options -- ``No understanding or little understanding'', ``Worked with it a few times'', ``Worked with it many times or on a larger project''. \Participants were also asked if they ever lived in off-campus housing in Cambridge, MA or surrounding areas.
+The response to this question conveys \participants' domain expertise in Cambridge rental listings, since people who have lived off campus in the Cambridge area are more likely to be familiar with apartment rental prices in the area than those who have not.

-\Participants were paid \$3 for completing the study and could earn up to an additional \$30 based on their performance in the study.
-Specifically, for each \participant, we computed the average distance between each apartment's true price (i.e. the model's prediction) and the \participant's first and second estimates.
-3 \participants with the lowest average distance received the \$30 bonus.
+\Participants were paid \$3 for completing the study and could earn up to an additional \$30 based on their performance in the study. \Participants were told that their performance is measured based on the average distance between each apartment's true price and their first and second estimates.
+For the purposes of distributing bonus payments, we set the true price of the apartments to the model predictions, although recall that users were not told the true price of the 7 apartments at any point in the study.
+In each of the two phases of our study (see Section \ref{sec: participants}), the three \participants with the lowest average distance received the \$30 bonus.
+The median time to complete the study was approximately 10 minutes.